Kate Perry, MSC, PsychD, Director, Behavioral Science, Atlantis Healthcare

 NOTE: The content below contains the first few paragraphs of the printed article and the titles of the sidebars and boxes, if applicable.

-Learn more about our use of UX design in patient support programs at www.atlantishealthcare.com. @AtlantisHlthUS
+Learn more about our use of behavioral economics in patient support programs at www.atlantishealthcare.com. @AtlantisHlthUS